Goal.com

 Tickets for the World Cup 2026 final at MetLife Stadium have been seen as the most expensive tickets in the entire World Cup tournament.

-It represents a record-breaking increase compared to the 2022 Final in Qatar, where the top seat was approximately $1,600.
+This represents a record-breaking increase compared to the 2022 Final in Qatar, where the top face-value seat was approximately $1,600.

 However, there is a massive difference between what tickets officially cost at face value directly from FIFA and what they are actually fetching on the secondary market.